Bel Fuse (BELFB) Gains As Market Dips: What You Should Know

-Coming into today, shares of the maker of electronic products for circuits had gained 1.04% in the past month.
-In that same time, the Computer and Technology sector lost 1.79%, while the S&P 500 lost 1.25%.
+Prior to today's trading, shares of the maker of electronic products for circuits had gained 2.28% over the past month.
+This has lagged the Computer and Technology sector's gain of 3.06% and outpaced the S&P 500's gain of 0.58% in that time.

 Investors will be hoping for strength from Bel Fuse as it approaches its next earnings release.
-In that report, analysts expect Bel Fuse to post earnings of $1.19 per share.
-This would mark a year-over-year decline of 19.59%.
-Meanwhile, our latest consensus estimate is calling for revenue of $158 million, down 11.11% from the prior-year quarter.
+On that day, Bel Fuse is projected to report earnings of $1.19 per share, which would represent a year-over-year decline of 19.59%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $158 million, down 11.11% from the year-ago period.

-Any recent changes to analyst estimates for Bel Fuse should also be noted by investors.
+Investors should also note any recent changes to analyst estimates for Bel Fuse.
 These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Bel Fuse is holding a Zacks Rank of #1 (Strong Buy) right now.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Bel Fuse currently has a Zacks Rank of #1 (Strong Buy).

-Digging into valuation, Bel Fuse currently has a Forward P/E ratio of 9.27.
-Its industry sports an average Forward P/E of 20.66, so we one might conclude that Bel Fuse is trading at a discount comparatively.
+Valuation is also important, so investors should note that Bel Fuse has a Forward P/E ratio of 9.12 right now.
+Its industry sports an average Forward P/E of 20.36, so we one might conclude that Bel Fuse is trading at a discount comparatively.

 The Electronics - Miscellaneous Products industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 146, putting it in the bottom 43% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 147, which puts it in the bottom 42% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.